kud1ing/guiver/README.md

-# guiver 0.1.0
+# guiver 0.1

-guiver is an approach to making GUI programming with Rust simple, with the downside of not perfect efficiency.
+guiver is an attempt to make GUI programming with Rust simple, with the downside of not perfect efficiency.

 guiver can be used in immediate mode, which is inspired by [egui](https://github.com/emilk/egui).
 In this case it is just a thin wrapper around [druid-shell](https://github.com/linebender/druid/tree/master/druid-shell) for event handling/windowing and [Piet](https://github.com/linebender/piet) for rendering.
+Some layout widgets are inspired by [Flutter](https://flutter.dev).

 There are retained mode widgets that can be used with the help of an optional widget manager.
 The widgets are decoupled from the application data via message passing, which is inspired by